What Is Home Health Care Software and How Does It Work?

 Pay-per-use model

-Agencies are charged based on the number of patients or visits recorded, ideal for fluctuating volumes.
+Agencies are charged based on the number of patients or visits recorded, which suits fluctuating volumes.

 Custom enterprise pricing